 Each project is as different as the site and its owners.
 And the look and feel of that difference should be reflected in its architecture – a customized expression that speaks to the uniqueness of the site, your taste and lifestyle.

-My responsibility is to do more than just generate drawings but rather to facilitate the entire design process from concepts into site analysis, design development and contract document preparations through construction and into occupancy to assure that the completed product fulfills and exceeds the clients expectations.
+My responsibility is to do more than just generate drawings, but to facilitate the entire design process from concepts into site analysis, design development and contract document preparations through construction and into occupancy to assure that the completed product fulfills and exceeds the client’s expectations.
 As a result of this continuity of service, goals are clearly delineated, changes are minimized, costs are reduced and quality control maximized.

 Once these various requirements and preferences have been collected, my responsibility is to then integrate these elements, merging them into a preliminary design concept.
 This is typically accomplished through sketches and diagrams that show the relationship and sizes of spaces and how they relate to the site.
 After review and discussion of this submission, if we feel that we have a suitable design direction identified and the makings of a good collaborative partnership formed, we will work on executing a contract agreement.
 If not, there’s no obligation incurred.
 I have always felt that assessing a fee is only appropriate when an understanding and commitment between the parties is reached.